Bill Henry (journalist): Olympic Games

 Henry also served as technical director for the 1932 Los Angeles Olympic Games, and authored An Approved History of the Olympic Games (G.P.
 Putnam's Sons, 1948).

 Personal life

 Henry married Corinne Stanton in 1914, with whom he fathered three daughters.

 Shortly before his death, Henry was announced as a recipient of the Presidential Medal of Freedom, the highest civilian award in the United States.
 He is a member of the Occidental College Track and Field Hall of Fame.

+He died at a hospital in Northridge, California.